 Imagining patterns of returning to everyday life would be easier if the authorities had a complete view of who is infected, cured, immune or susceptible.
 Information that would emerge from widespread tests, which the world is very slow to deploy.

-For this reason, the strategy adopted is that of self-isolation.
-It can slow the spread of the virus, saving the country's hospitals as much as possible from catastrophic patient overload.
-This unfortunately comes with the cost of freezing everyday life.
+For this reason the strategy adopted is that of self-isolation.
+It can slow the spread of the virus, sparing the country's hospitals as much as possible from a catastrophic overload of patients.
+This unfortunately comes at the cost of freezing daily life.

-Epidemiologists have pointed out that they have no idea when life will be "thawed", but here and there there are a number of possible scenarios on how we could resume some activities after (or even during) the coronavirus.
-Here are some turning points to keep an eye on in the coming weeks, months and years.
+Epidemiologists have stressed that they have no idea when life will be “unfrozen,” but here and there are a number of possible scenarios for how we might resume some activities after (or even during) the coronavirus.
+Below are some inflection points to keep an eye on in the coming weeks, months and years, broken down by timeframe.

 Scenarios from 1 to 2 months

-I must note that experts think this timing is highly unlikely.
-But many social distancing measures could end in a month or two if the coronavirus turns out to be "suddenly a less serious pathogen."
+I should note that experts think this timing is highly unlikely.
+But many social distancing measures could end in a month or two if the coronavirus “suddenly turns out to be a less serious pathogen.”
 This is what he said, for example William Hanage, professor of epidemiology at the Harvard TH Chan School of Public Health.
-"Second and third degree infected people could develop very mild disease and rapidly develop immunity."
+“Second- and third-degree infected people may experience very mild disease and rapidly develop immunity.”
 This hypothetical circumstance would certainly be fantastic.
-But it would also cause "a lot of headaches" among public health experts, due to the extreme difficulty of precisely identifying this alleged immunity by area, age, type of subject.
+But it would also produce "a lot of headaches" among public health experts, due to the extreme difficulty of precisely identifying this presumed immunity by area, age and type of subject.

-Another path to a short-term resolution is much simpler: less social distancing would produce what Andrew Noymer, professor of public health at the University of California, calls it a "big, short, sharp shock."
-In other words: many infections in the coming months, overwhelmed health system and death of many people.
-After such a catastrophe, many people are assumed to be immunized.
+Another path to a short-term resolution is much simpler: less social distancing would produce what Andrew Noymer, professor of public health at the University of California, defines a “big, short, sharp shock.”
+In other words: many infections in the coming months, an overwhelmed healthcare system and the death of many people.
+After such a catastrophe it is assumed that many people will become immunized.

 Both these events would do well to stay in the drawer for at least two more months, for better or for worse.
 By then, public health experts will have learned more about the virus by then.
-In a month or two, public health authorities and researchers will probably also have a clearer idea of whether the recovered immunity is acquired, and if so, for how long.
+In a month or two, public health authorities and researchers will also likely have a clearer idea of whether recoveries have acquired immunity, and if so, for how long.
 Such information will be useful for containment efforts.

 Scenarios from 3 to 4 months